 Medically Indicated Plastic Surgery and MBS rebate changes

-- This is because cosmetic surgery is NOT covered by Medicare.
+- Purely cosmetic surgery is NOT covered by Medicare.

-- However, some Plastic Surgery procedures are corrective or restorative in nature, such as skin reduction after Bariatric Surgery or lifestyle changes resulting in significant skin folds after weight loss.
+- However, some Plastic Surgery procedures are corrective or restorative, such as skin reduction after Bariatric Surgery or lifestyle changes resulting in significant skin folds after weight loss.

-- These usually have an MBS item code and also often have some hospital coverage, DEPENDING on your HEALTH INSURANCE PLAN.
+- These usually have an MBS item number and also often have some hospital coverage, DEPENDING on your HEALTH INSURANCE PLAN.

-Furthermore, surgeries performed by Plastic Surgeons that are medically indicated CORRECTIVE and RECONSTRUCTIVE Plastic Surgery, even though they may have some aesthetic benefits, are performed for reconstructive purposes.
-For example, surgery to restore natural contours or reduce skin infections, back pain and neck pain caused by excess skin folds or redundant heavy tissue weight.
+Furthermore, surgeries performed by Plastic Surgeons that are medically indicated CORRECTIVE and RECONSTRUCTIVE Plastic Surgery, even though they may have some aesthetic changes, are performed for reconstructive purposes.
+For example, surgery to restore shape or reduce skin infections, back pain and neck pain caused by excess skin folds or redundant heavy tissue weight.

 - Specialist Plastic Surgeons usually perform both COSMETIC and/or CORRECTIVE/RECONSTRUCTIVE Plastic Surgery.